pywbem/pywbemtools/docs/pywbemcli/commands.rst

 The ``statistics show`` command displays the current pywbemcli managed statistics as a table.

-The following example shows the use of --timestats option in the interactive mode displayint the statistics after the enumerate command is executed.
+The following example shows the use of ``--timestats`` option in the interactive mode to display statistics after the enumerate command is executed.